 Beyond all of the many products, features, and functionality provided by Zendesk Suite, you can also extend your support solution by adding pre-built apps and integrations and also by building your own apps and integrations using the Zendesk developer platform.

 - You can create your own apps to enhance the functionality of Support, Chat, and Guide.
-See Extend Zendesk products.
+See Apps in the developer docs.

 - You can also build custom integrations using the Zendesk APIs.
-See Use the Zendesk APIs.
+See the developer documentation.

-- Using the Zendesk Sunshine CRM platform you can access your customer data no matter where it's located and build custom apps in the Zendesk Suite.
-For an overview, see here.
-You can find Sunshine developer resources here.
+- Using Zendesk custom data, you can access your customer data no matter where it's located and build custom apps in the Zendesk Suite.
+For an overview, see here in the developer docs.
+You can find custom data developer resources here.

 Finally, many apps and integrations that have been built on the Zendesk developer platform are available in the Apps Marketplace that help to improve agent efficiency, streamline your support workflows, and connect to the many other web applications and services you use everyday.